J. Raymond Meyers

 Within the confines of the classical music business, the tenor has been involved in so many different productions in so many different capacities as a singer that to say, ”Lyric Tenor” really only captures where he is and doesn’t reflect on where he has been and some of the roles which have defined him as an actor/singer in the opera world.
 Goro in Madama Butterfly, Beppe in I Pagliacci, Bardolfo in Falstaff, Remendado in Carmen, the Four Macabre’s in The Tales of Hoffmann, and other character roles along the same lines were his first steps into the singing business and at this point in his career these roles still compromise a part of his work load, but as someone once said, “the voice cannot be denied” so instead of being referred to as an “Actor-Singer”, he prefers the reverse of “Singing-Actor” to illustrate his place in the opera business.

-He’s been a frequent performer with many of the America’s premiere opera companies, including leading and supporting roles with San Francisco Opera, Anchorage Opera, Utah Festival Opera, Portland Opera, Opera Tampa, Opera Grand Rapids, Rogue Opera, Opera Santa Barbara, Sacramento Opera, San Francisco Lyric Opera, West Bay Opera, Opera San Jose, Stockton Opera, Bear Valley Music Festival, Apollo Performing Arts, Mendocino Music Festival, Pacific Repertory Opera, Festival Opera, Pocket Opera and many others.
+He’s been a frequent performer with many of America’s premiere opera companies, including leading and supporting roles with San Francisco Opera, Anchorage Opera, Utah Festival Opera, Portland Opera, Opera Tampa, Opera Grand Rapids, Rogue Opera, Opera Santa Barbara, Sacramento Opera, San Francisco Lyric Opera, West Bay Opera, Opera San Jose, Stockton Opera, Bear Valley Music Festival, Apollo Performing Arts, Mendocino Music Festival, Pacific Repertory Opera, Festival Opera, Opera Parallèle, West Edge Opera, Pocket Opera and many others.

-Recent projects include Lou Harrison’s Young Caesar with Ensemble Parallèle, Mozart and Haydn with the Modesto Symphony, and Carmina Burana with San Mateo Masterworks Chorale and Santa Clara Chorale.
-Last summer he returned to Pocket Opera for his debut as Pinkerton in Madama Butterfly and made his debut at Sonoma City Opera as Belmonte in Die Entführung aus dem Serail.
-He was tenor soloist in San Francisco Ballet’s West Side Story Suite last spring, as well as Carmina Burana with Ballet San Jose in Shanghai, China last May, and Rodolfo in La Boheme at Pocket Opera in San Francisco last July.
-In August he returned to Sonoma City Opera as Ernesto in Don Pasquale and made his debut at Toledo Opera in November as Borsa in Rigoletto.
+Other past projects include Lou Harrison’s Young Caesar with Opera Parallèle, Mozart and Haydn with the Modesto Symphony, and Carmina Burana with San Mateo Masterworks Chorale and Santa Clara Chorale.
+He returned to Pocket Opera for his debut as Pinkerton in Madama Butterfly and made his debut at Sonoma City Opera as Belmonte in Die Entführung aus dem Serail.
+He was tenor soloist in San Francisco Ballet’s West Side Story Suite, sang Carmina Burana with Ballet San Jose in Shanghai, China, and sang Rodolfo in La Boheme at Pocket Opera in San Francisco.
+He returned to Sonoma City Opera as Ernesto in Don Pasquale and made his debut at Toledo Opera for Borsa in Rigoletto.

 Joe's recent review from the Napa Valley Register;